JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 ## Communication
-Slack will be the main discussion board, with Facebook Messenger for immediate questions or alerts.
+Slack will be the main discussion board and used for online meetings, with Facebook Messenger for immediate questions or alerts.
 Github Projects and issues will be used for kanban and issue tracking.

 ### Meetings
 Scrum style meetings will occur after lecture and during tutorial (Monday, Wednesday, Friday) in either the same room or anything available.
 Each meeting will feature a standup section for *at most* 20 minutes, after which a freeform discussion may take place.
 Attendance can be substituted with a report and/or messages if necessary.